pingcap/docs/dashboard/dashboard-cluster-info.md

 - Address: The instance address.
 - Status: The running status of the instance.
-- Start time: The start time of the instance.
+- Up Time: The start time of the instance.
 - Version: The instance version number.
-- Deployment path: The directory in which the instance binary file is located.
+- Deployment directory: The directory in which the instance binary file is located.
-- Git Hash value: The Git Hash value corresponding to the instance binary file.
+- Git Hash: The Git Hash value corresponding to the instance binary file.

 An instance has the following running status:

 - Up: The instance is running properly.
 - Down or Unreachable: The instance is not started or a network problem exits on the corresponding host.
 - Tombstone: The data on the instance has been completely migrated out and the scaling-in is complete.
 This status exists only on TiKV or TiFlash instances.
-- Offline: The data on the instance is being migrated out and the scaling-in is being performed.
+- Leaving: The data on the instance is being migrated out and the scaling-in is being performed.
 This status exists only on TiKV or TiFlash instances.
 - Unknown: The running state of the unknown instance.

 > **Note:**